Kemble offers two worship services

 You can pick up your children from their classrooms after the service, and we invite you to join us in our Fellowship Hall for juice and cookies.

-Children's Church is held every Sunday during the school year for infants through grade 6 at 10:45 am during our Family Service.
+Children's Church is held every Sunday during the school year (September - June) for infants through grade 6 at 10:45 am during our Family Service.
 Children in the company of their parents or guardians are asked to remain in the sanctuary with their families until after the Children's Sermon.
 At that time, parents will escort them to age-appropriate classrooms where they will be signed in.
-Once a month, children will participate fully in the service, and remain in the church during the service.
+On the third Sunday of each month, children will participate fully in the service, and remain in the church during the service.

 “Train up a child in the way he should go, and when he is old he will not depart from it" (Proverbs 22:6).